How to Execute ABM with HubSpot [Video]

 Inbound focuses on giving the customer what they want and need at each step of the buyer's journey – it is buyer-centric.

-ABM focuses on using deep account knowledge to personalize the buyer’s journey at scale, focusing on an entire account/buying committee.
+ABM uses deep account knowledge to personalize the buyer's journey at scale, focusing on an entire account/buying committee.

-ABM requires sales and marketing alignment and allows sales to spend more time on the right leads.
+ABM requires sales and marketing alignment, allowing sales to spend more time on the right leads.

-When you put these two practices together, you deliver an experience that makes prospects delight in interacting with your brand.
+Combining these two practices delivers an experience that delights prospects whenever interacting with your brand.

 HubSpot users have seen impressive results when they combine the Marketing and Sales Hubs for sales and marketing alignment: